GoFightNguyen/GoFightNguyen/README.md

 ### Hi there 👋

+I am a Platform Engineer at Pluralsight.
+I love to learn, collaborate, and help others.
+You can find me nearly every weekend in the mountains either hiking or skiing.

+Before landing my dream job at Pluralsight, I experienced being a developer in many domains including finance, education, and health.
+Although most of my professional experience is in .NET, I enjoy learning any tech.

 <!--
 **GoFightNguyen/GoFightNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.